 how to draw an excavator

 • Coloring supplies

-• 15 minutes
+• 20-25 minutes

-Draw the Excavator
+How To Draw An Excavator

+how to draw an excavator